 When you’re really hungry, you won’t forget about it.

-But it’s easy to make the mistake of giving in and eating too soon, when if you just drank some water and gave it 10 minutes or so, you’d be fine.
+But giving in and eating too soon is one of the big mistakes with intermittent fasting.
+Because if you just drink some water and give it 10 minutes or so, you’ll usually be just fine.

 Don’t crash your intermittent fasting plan before you even get started.